 - 6 tablespoons unsalted butter, sliced

-- Coat an oven safe glass dish with butter or a non stick spray.
-Arrange cushaw slices into an even, flat layer along the bottom of the dish.
+- Arrange cushaw slices into an even, flat layer along the bottom of the dish.
 You do not want the cushaw slices packed in too tightly.
 Leave a little wiggle room for cream along the sides of each slice.